 - Include child-size furniture

-While there is no inherent danger in light up toys or screens, themselves, it is easy for things to fall out of balance and for children to get used to toys and screens doing the playing for them; not to mention the dopamine and adrenaline screen time delivers.
+While there is no inherent danger in light-up toys or screens, it is easy for things to fall out of balance and for children to get used to toys and screens doing the playing for them; not to mention the dopamine and adrenaline screen time delivers.

-A few days of “detox” and the possibility of independent play becomes greater.
+After a few days of “detox”, the possibility of independent play becomes greater.

 Don't be afraid of boredom.